Litee/SolutionCop/README.md

 Id: TargetFrameworkVersion

-Example parameter:
+Parameter example:

     <TargetFrameworkVersion enabled="true">4.5</TargetFrameworkVersion>

 ### Should reference binaries only in NuGet packages

-Description: Looks into all <HintPath> values and fails if path doesn't points to NuGet package
+Description: Fails if project references binaries outside NuGet *packages* folder

-Id: ReferencePackagesOnly
+Id: ReferenceNuGetPackagesOnlyRule

-### Verify that all warnings are treated as errors
+### Verify that all or specific warnings are treated as errors

-Description: Fails if "Treat warnings as errors" is not enabled in all build configurations
+Description: Fails if "Treat warnings as errors" is not enabled in all build configurations or if not all specified warnings are treated as errors

 Id: TreatWarningsAsErrors

+Parameter example:

+    <TreatWarningsAsErrors>All</TreatWarningsAsErrors>

+    <TreatWarningsAsErrors>0123,0234</TreatWarningsAsErrors>

-### Verify that only approved warnings are suppressed
+### Verify that unapproved warnings are not suppressed

 Description: Fails if project suppresses warning that is not in the white list

-Id: SuppressOnlySpecificWarnings
+Id: SuppressWarnings

+Parameter example:

+    <SuppressWarnings>0123,0234</SuppressWarnings>

 ### TODO rules:
 * Copy Local